Takashiidobe/notes/src/books/game-programming-patterns/state.md

 The state pattern allows an object to alter its behavior when its internal state changes.

-## We\'ve all been there
+## We've all been there

-Let\'s make a game where the heroine jumps to some input.
+Let's make a game where the heroine jumps to some input.

 ```cpp
 void Heroine::handleInput(Input input) {